What to do when you lose your job

 If you’re reading this, chances are you’re an expat in a low tax, sunny environment.
 Congrats, because you’ve just landed yourself a great opportunity to experience international life while getting your financial security sorted.

-It starts even before you land.
+The planning starts way before you land.
 Budget your move – everything from packing to the air tickets to the rent you’re going to pay for accommodation the first month.
 Moves are costly, and even little expenses add up.
 It’s always better to have cash in hand rather than debt with the bank.

 Now, you’ve landed.
 And you’re delighted with the tax-free packet you’re getting.
 Hello, sunny beaches and all-day brunches.
 We’re going to have to stop you there again – sorry – because there’s always a flip side.
 Taxes basically pay for your safety net.
 In low and tax-free environments, chances are the government’s not going to provide you with that safety net.
 No unemployment allowance, no free healthcare and no education support.
 You’ll have to create your own safety net.
 And keep in mind that relocation always throws up unexpected expenses.
 For instance, making friends.
 Socialising means going out, which might not be cheap.

 Right, let’s say you’re a year in.
 By now, things are settling down.
 You’ve made friends, know how much things cost, and where the discounts are.
 You’re stable in your job.
 Now’s the time to act immediately and set up a formal budget.
-Pay your savings to account for a salary first before spending anything.
+Pay your savings first before spending anything.
 Remember, the UAE gives you a great opportunity to put away some of that tax-free salary for the future.
 Don’t squander the opportunity, and get expert planning help to structure your finances.
 Dont forget those questions we asked ourselves earlier… “what would I do if i lost my job?”, well by putting that bit away each month, you could build up quite a nice buffer should something happen!
 You’ll thank yourself later!

 Once you’re an established expat three or five years in, all seems well.
 But as your salary and financials go up, so do your responsibilities.
 Life happens – and that means finding someone, having children, going through the loss of a family member, and factoring in future school fees.
 As your life changes, so must your budgeting.
 Remember- without a state safety net, you’re going to have to provide the protection of your loved ones from the unexpected.
 Rule number one of financial health: safety first!